- 14 Jul 2022

 You can also click the "Embed this view on your site" option to get a code for an embed (more on that in this support article).

 If the view you're sharing is a calendar view, you can click the "iCal subscription link" option to generate an iCal subscription link.

 Lastly, you can click "Disable shared view link" to disable the link.
-For more on disabling a share link, please see the Disabling a base or view share link section of this article.

 Open the base share menu